ChetanKumbhar/YayMediaApp/README.md

 ## Extensions
-* Posts can be saved on nerver and handled for all accounts.
+* Posts can be saved on server and handled for all accounts.
     - The artitecture implemented does support extension for this implementation
     - we can create Network Repository and use while adding post and fetching posts from network.
 * unit test cases